-In recognition of the evolving needs and patterns of commercial activity within the Marlborough District, and the fundamental tenet of protecting the Blenheim town centre as the regional retail centre, a hierarchy of location preferences has been created for commercial and retail activities.
+In recognition of the evolving needs and patterns of commercial activity within the Marlborough District, and the fundamental tenet of ensuring that the Blenheim Town Centre remains the regional retail centre, a hierarchy of location preferences has been created for commercial and retail activities.
 The hierarchy has four tiers.